tommyettinger/colorful-gdx/README.md

     reducing red, green, and blue by some percentage each.

 We address this in colorful by representing tint colors differently.
-While there's some support here for HSLC tints (hue, saturation, lightness, contrast) via `Shaders.makeBatchHSLC()`, much more of the library is focused on the YCwCmA color space.
+While there's some support here for HSLC tints (hue, saturation, lightness, contrast) via `Shaders.makeBatchHSLC()`, much more of the library is focused on the custom YCwCm color space, and a modification of the IPT color space.

-### YCwCmA
+### YCwCm

-Instead of red, green, blue, and alpha channels, YCwCmA uses luma (also called lightness), chromatic warmth, chromatic mildness, and alpha.
+Instead of red, green, blue, and alpha channels, YCwCm uses luma (also called lightness), chromatic warmth, chromatic mildness, and alpha.
 The chromatic channels are only meaningful together, and can be used to get the hue and colorfulness (related to saturation) of any individual color.
 All channels go from `0.0f` to `1.0f` as `float`s, and can also be viewed as `int`s from `0` to `255` (`254` for alpha, because it is never an odd number).
 For luma,